 Roll on Saturday evening and the most gorgeous aroma greeted us during the havdalah service!
 The juniper and coriander especially provided a gloriously uplifting, spicy, wintry scent.
 Wonderful.

 Shortly afterwards, we received a red cabbage in our organic veg box and it struck me that those wonderful winter spices would work fabulously alongside its hearty, mustardy flavours.
 A bit of tinkering with quantities, dipping and tasting, and this lovely crunchy red cabbage slaw was the happy result.

 You do need to slice everything finely for this recipe, so if you haven’t sharpened your knives for a while, now’s the time.
 It’s definitely worth it – crunchy shredded red cabbage, tangy leeks, peppery radishes and sweet-tart dried cranberries would be yummy any day of the week, but the super-charged spicy dressing makes this over-the-top delicious.
 See those photos?
 I ate about half of what you can see straight after I took them.
 And I’d already had my lunch.
 So moreish!

-This colourful salad definitely brightened up a winter’s meal here.
+This colourful red cabbage slaw definitely brightened up a winter’s meal here.
 I hope you enjoy it as much as we did.

 Serves 6 as a side dish.